Vyral/jorge-gonzalez/_posts/2025-11-15-what-will-the-miami-housing-market-look-like-in-2026.md

 After reviewing current trends and expert forecasts, I noted three key trends that I believe could shape real estate in 2026:

 **1\.
 Modest growth, not wild swings in home prices.** Don’t expect big drops or jumps.
 According to Zillow, home prices are expected to rise about 0.4% nationwide from mid-2025 through mid-2026.
-That’s a slower pace than we've seen in the past few years, but still a sign of steady movement rather than a freeze.
+That’s a slower pace than we’ve seen in the past few years, but still a sign of steady movement rather than a freeze.

 In some areas, prices may even cool slightly, especially where affordability has become a challenge.
 But in growing metros and popular suburban areas, demand remains strong enough to keep values up.
 The key takeaway?
 We’re heading toward a more stable market, not a sharp correction or sudden spike.